 CCTV (Closed-Circuit Television) screen magnifier for students with visual impairments and learning disabilities.

-The ASC website provides additional instructional support for students in the form of handouts and video/PowerPoint lessons for reading, English, math, science, and nursing drug calculations.
-Students can also find in-depth guidance on writing research papers and the calendar of ASC workshop offerings on the ASC website.
+The ASC website provides additional instructional support for students in the form of e-documents and video/PowerPoint lessons for reading, English, math, science, and nursing drug calculations.
+Students can also find in-depth guidance on writing research papers and the calendar of ASC review sessions on the ASC website.
+ASC tutors provide virtual support for students for most lab services via Blackboard Collaborate.
+See the website for details.

 ASC Locations and Phone Numbers